 Sindbis virus: Periodically causes non-fatal disease outbreaks among humans in northern Europe.
 The virus typically circulates between migrating birds and Culex mosquito species with humans being dead-end hosts.
 SINV provides an excellent laboratory model for the study of arbovirus-mosquito interactions.
 Recombinant infectious clones of the virus have been engineered, which can be used for heterologous gene expression in vectors and hosts.

-Chikungunya virus (CHIKV) is an emerging alphavirus of the Old World causing severe arthralgia in humans.
+Chikungunya virus (CHIKV): An emerging alphavirus of the Old World causing severe arthralgia in humans.
 The virus is not present in the U.S.; however, recent CHIKV outbreaks in Europe illustrate the spreading of the virus through international travel and traffic.
 Like DENV, CHIKV circulates between humans and mosquitoes.

 Scientists at the LIDR investigate the molecular interactions between Ae. aegypti (mosquitoes) and DENV, SINV, and CHIKV to develop novel control strategies, which are aimed at interrupting the viral disease cycle in the vector.
 Research focuses on the vector’s innate immune pathways and tissue barriers as modulators of arbovirus infection.
 In LIDR we perform virus infections of mosquitoes and virus detection assays.